 Although wood burners are not as common in the UK, they are popular choices for many homeowners located in areas that receive plentiful supplies of wood.
 Wood burners radiate heat using convection, much like a conventional radiator but require regular loading to maintain temperature.

-They can be wonderful alternatives to radiators in small homes – I personally have one in my living room and they are great at generating heat and producing a lovely aroma into the room at the same time!
+They can be wonderful alternatives to radiators in small homes – I personally have one in my living room and they are great at generating heat and producing a lovely aroma in the room at the same time!

 Another alternative to radiators is the fireplace.
-Although these are not traditionally used for heating a whole house, they can be great at producing heat and giving off a beautiful aroma into your home too!
+Although these are not traditionally used for heating a whole house, they can be great at producing heat and giving off a beautiful aroma in your home too!

-A nice open fire would certainly compliment a central heating system but I doubt it would be too good as a direct replacement.
+A nice open fire would certainly complement a central heating system but I doubt it would be too good as a direct replacement.

 A heat pump is a device that transfers heat from one place to another without needing any additional energy.
 Heat pumps work on the principle of using electricity to transfer heat from a warm area (e.g., outside in your garden) to a cold area (e.g., your house).

 If you are looking for a more modern alternative to radiators, heat pumps are worth considering.

 In this article, we have looked at the ins and outs of how to turn off a radiator that is stuck on.
-There are many reasons why your radiators may be getting stuck on – TRV not turned off, the thermostat is not installed properly or is malfunctioning, the valve sticking open due to wear and tear etc.
+There are many reasons why your radiators may be getting stuck on – TRV is not turned off, the thermostat is not installed properly or is malfunctioning, the valve sticking open due to wear and tear etc.